Church Homeless Trust helps people who are homeless by giving them grants to meet their particular needs.

 Grants are given to homeless people of all ages, backgrounds, nationalities and faiths.
 Although the grants are small, they make a life changing difference to homeless people who have very little money, but are desperate to rebuild their lives and find a permanent home.

 Church Homeless Trust works with partners across England to reach homeless people who need help and, for the first time this year, started offering accommodation in winter night shelters.

 homeless people moved into their own permanent home

-of grants given every week
+of grants given each week

 In addition, the charity focused its work at its flagship Asta community hub on improving the capabilities of parents and providing activities with an emphasis on children and young people.
-The hub supported 131 children and young people who took part in educationally beneficial activities and 33 parents who attended tailored parenting activities.
+Last year they engaged with, supported, referred and tracked 1,781 service users through a variety of groups, activities and referrals.

+Supported by a network of volunteers, the charity works within local communities organising regular social gatherings for older people, aged 75 and over, who live alone.
 Each older person is collected from their home by a volunteer driver and taken to a volunteer host’s home for the afternoon.
 The group is welcomed by a different host each month, but the drivers remain the same, which means that over months and years, acquaintances turn into friends and loneliness is replaced by companionship.

 elderly people helped monthly